 On the next screen, choose WordPress plugin or Website Builder and then select WordPress as shown in the screenshot below.

 Scroll down a bit and enter the necessary details like site name and URL.
 If your website is not using HTTPS, remember to set the toggle labeled My site is not fully HTTPS.

 Note: Google highly recommends securing WordPress websites with SSL certificates.

 Click Save at the bottom of the page.
 Next, you will be provided the App ID and the API Key that would be used in setting up the OneSignal WordPress plugin.

 Get back to your WordPress Dashboard → OneSignal Push → Configuration and paste the above keys.

-Subscribe to WordPress Desktop Notification
+Subscribe to WordPress Push Notification

-And, your visitor is subscribed successfully.
+And, the visitor is now subscribed to receive web push notifications successfully.

-Send Desktop Notification to Subscribers
+Send Push Notification to Subscribers